jaafaris/LLMSmartGridTCDR/README.md

-# LLM-based Cyberattack Detection Dataset for Transformer Current Differential Relays
+# Large Language Models for Detecting Cyberattacks on Smart Grid Protective Relays - Dataset

 This repository contains the dataset and code used in the experiments of our IEEE Transactions on Smart Grid letter: